Oracle Data & Temp Files

 ORDER BY segment_name;

-If a particular table were to keep growing ...
+-- if a particular table were to keep growing ...

 ALTER TABLE four ALLOCATE EXTENT;